2025–26 CCHL season

 The 2025–26 CCHL season is the 65th season of the Central Canada Hockey League (CCHL).
 The regular season runs from 17 September 2025 until 15 March 2026 with each of the 12 clubs playing a 55-game schedule.

 The league appointed Jesse Winchester as commissioner.
 Winchester played three seasons with the Cornwall Colts (2001–2004) and was named CCHL Coach of the Year two years in row (2017–18 and 2018–19) while coaching the Brockville Braves.

+The Rockland Nationals finished the regular season as the highest ranked club, both in the CCHL and across the Canadian Junior Hockey League (CJHL), with a win-loss record of 52-3.
+The Nationals would go on to win their second straight CCHL title and represent the league at the 2026 Centennial Cup.

+Regular season

+The regular season ran from 17 September 2025 to 16 March 2026.
+Each team played 55 games, playing against each opponent five times.
+While teams were nominally assigned to either the East or West Division, the top 8 teams overall advanced to the playoffs regardless of their division assignment.